Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Additional Analysis on Lunar Lander

 \section{Additional Analysis on Lunar Lander}

-In Figure \ref{fig:lander_analysis}, we present a further analysis of one of our best-performing baselines, the dueling DQN \cite{wang2016dueling} (Duel-DQN, see Figure \ref{fig:lander_ddqn_analysis}), against our proposed ANGC agent (see Figure \ref{fig:lander_angc_analysis}.
+In Figure \ref{fig:lander_analysis}, we present a further analysis of our ANGC agent (see Figure \ref{fig:lander_angc_analysis}) against a simple DQN (see Figure \ref{fig:lander_ddqn_analysis}).
 In this experiment, we were interested in examining the robustness of each model's performance with respect to its underlying neural architecture/structure.
-We designed five Duel-DQN agents and five ANGC agents as follows: model \#1 (M1) had hidden dimension structure $[256]$, model \#2 (M2) had hidden dimension structure $[128-256]$, model \#3 (M3) had hidden dimension structure $[64-128-256]$, model \#4 (M4) had hidden dimension structure $[128-128-128]$, and model \#5 (M5) had hidden dimension structure $[256-128]$.
+We designed five DQN agents and five ANGC agents as follows: model \#1 (M1) had hidden dimension structure $[256]$, model \#2 (M2) had hidden dimension structure $[128-256]$, model \#3 (M3) had hidden dimension structure $[64-128-256]$, model \#4 (M4) had hidden dimension structure $[128-128-128]$, and model \#5 (M5) had hidden dimension structure $[256-128]$.

-As observed in Figure \ref{fig:lander_analysis}, while it does appear that the dueling DQN reaches higher reward a bit earlier than the ANGC for most of the model structures (except for M1), the ANGC agents appear to yield lower variance across trials and across configurations.
+As observed in Figure \ref{fig:lander_analysis}, while it does appear that the categorical DQN reaches higher reward a bit earlier than the ANGC for most of the model structures (except for M1), the ANGC agents appear to yield lower variance across trials and across configurations.
 Notice that in the deeper, more complex model (M3, shown as the green curve in both Figure \ref{fig:lander_ddqn_analysis} and \ref{fig:lander_angc_analysis}), the average return curve takes quite a downward turn and exhibits very high variance.
 The ANGC under the M3 structure does not take such a downtown and furthermore exhibits very low variance.
 It is interesting to observe that, for the ANGC agents, all five settings appear to converge to a sound policy that reaches the lunar lander problem solution threshold, with the M5 structure (purple curve) performing best overall.
 This particular structure, with wider layers closer to the input consistently appeared to be an idea first choice when deciding on agent structure for all of the problems examined in this study.
 Nonetheless, it is more likely that the ANGC exhibits reasonably robust generalization due to the fact that it is learning not only a policy for taking discrete actions over time but also a generative world model (which drives the epistemic term of the ANGC's overall objective) that aids it in uncovering surprising parts in state space sooner in the learning process.